Bryan De La Cruz Player Props: Marlins vs. Cubs

 - De La Cruz is hitting .277 with five doubles, two home runs and six walks.

-- In 56.5% of his games this season (13 of 23), De La Cruz has picked up at least one hit, and in six of those games (26.1%) he recorded multiple hits.

-- He has hit a home run in two of 23 games played this year, and in 2.2% of his plate appearances.
+- He has gone deep in two of 23 games played this season, and in 2.2% of his plate appearances.

-- In five games this season (21.7%), De La Cruz has picked up an RBI, including two games with multiple runs batted in.
+- In five games this year (21.7%), De La Cruz has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run seven times this year (30.4%), including one multi-run game.
+- He has scored at least one run seven times this season (30.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.